RedBeardLab/rediSQL/doc/docs/index.md

 In this section we are going to explore the main concepts in the module.

+There is another section of the website, [the reference][ref], that explore every single command that the module provides giving deeper explaination of every detail.

 ## Databases

 RediSQL provide the concept of database.

-It is possible to create a new database with the command `REDISQL.CREATE_DB`.
+It is possible to create a new database with the command [`REDISQL.CREATE_DB`][r:create_db].

 The database get associate with a Redis key and so it is possible to have multiple SQL databases in a single Redis instance.